 It’s a great place to visit, Barcelona.

 Shall we go for a walk or something?

 Listen, can I call you back?
 We’re about to have dinner.

-If you want to learn more about ‘spoken grammar’ and teach your students a range of useful items in this recently-researched area, where few materials are currently available, then this is the course for you.
+If you want to learn more about ‘spoken grammar’ (as an aspect of spoken English) and teach your students a range of useful items in this recently-researched area, where few materials are currently available, then this is the course for you.

-After a brief introduction, describing the rationale for the course and how it works in detail, three of the 15 items above are covered in each of the next five sections of the course, under these headings:
+After a brief introduction, describing the rationale for the course and how it works in detail, three of the fifteen items above are covered in each of the next five sections of the course under these headings:

 Word order and ellipsis

 Marking spoken discourse